LucasDelfino92/morrowindsharp/mwtools.md

 **TESTool**

 TESTool is an older alternative to TES3Merge.
-Just like TES3Merge, you can use it to merge the objects in your active plugins in order to reduce conflicts.
-Additionally, it can be used to clean plugins.
-These are its two recommended functions.
+However, it's best funct

 - Launch TESTool in MO2.
 - A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**.